fredhohman/fredhohman.github.io/stuff-i-use.md

 I write journal entries in [Day One][day-one] that contain research notes, a days summary, and interesting quotes and pieces I read.
 I've used Day One off and on for a few years but during the summer of 2015 [I started writing daily entries to log every day of my time as a Ph.D. student][dayone-blog] so that upon graduation I can look back and remember the details, both big and little.
 I believe daily writing also helps one communicate more effectively and easily.

 ### Software
-I've used [Mathematica][mathematica] to symbolically solve multivariable calculus problems, numerically compute matrix transformations, and generate 3D models for my undergraduate thesis.
-While Mathematica was my go-to computational tool at UGA, at GT I'm primarily using [Python][python] and [MATLAB][matlab] for research.
+While [Mathematica][mathematica] was my go-to computational tool at UGA, at GT I'm primarily using [Python][python] and [MATLAB][matlab] for research.

 I typeset LaTeX in [TeXShop][texshop], take notes in Markdown with [Mou][mou], and write code in [Sublime Text][sublime].

-For 3D printing I use Mathematica and [OpenSCAD][openscad] to generate models, [Blender][blender] for computer renders and model/mesh manipulation, and [Makerware][makerware] for print preparation.
+For 3D printing I use Mathematica and [OpenSCAD][openscad] to generate models, [Blender][blender] for renders and model/mesh manipulation, and [Makerware][makerware] for print preparation.
 If you are interested in creating your own models, [Tinkercad][tinkercad] is an easy-to-use, free modeling application that runs in the browser---no downloading required!

 I tried [Pixelmator][pixelmator] instead of Adobe’s CC to avoid cost, and it’s been a great tool for visual mock-ups and light photo editing.
 I also prefer [Alfred][alfred] over OS X’s Spotlight to open files, launch applications, and search the internet, because it’s fast---*really* fast.